karthik101/30loops-user-docs/30loops-user-docs/client.rst

 ``--no-db``
   Don't create a database for this app.
-As a default each app gets created allready with a database.
-Use this option if you dont need a database, eg for static apps.
+As a default each app gets created already with a database.
+Use this option if you don't need a database, eg for static apps.

 ``--variant VARIANT``